apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 ![Operator - Cluster configuration](images/deployment-config-yaml.png)

 When you are done with your configuration, click on the blue _Create_ button in the bottom to start the installation.
 It may take couple of hours.
 Very personal experience is something between 3 and 6 hours depending on environment, cloud usage etc.

-Watch the pods appearing - across namespaces, sorted by Created

 Good indication of progress is live view of the pods across all namespaces in the OpenShift web console, sorted e.g. by _Created_ column.